danielpetrica/danielpetrica/README.md

 exploring and experiencing with computers and programming.

-Currently, working for Mow srl in Reggio Emilia, Italy.
+Currently, working for WarrantHub in Correggio, Italy.

 Discover more about me on my personal website